RJM8989/WDA-project-one/README.md

 - **NAVBAR**

-    - The navbar is an interactive feature on the website which allows users to navigate around, the benefit to the site is that it allows users to navigate the website easier and find the pages they're either on or want to find.
+    - The navbar is an interactive feature on the website that allows users to navigate around, the benefit to the site is that it allows users to navigate the website easier and find the pages they're either on or want to find.

 ![screenshot](assets/Documentation/feature01.png)

 - **CAROUSEL**

-    - The carousel is an interactive feature on the website which allows images to be added to the website, to help advertise the business.
+    - The carousel is an interactive feature on the website that allows images to be added to the website, to help advertise the business.
     At the moment it contains pictures of customers and the staff that work at the company. it allows the user to see the types of haircuts available and familiarise themselves with the staff.